Caioscg/Github-Favorites/README.md

 ## 💻 Project

-- With this project you can save your favorites GitHub accounts!
+- With this project you can save your favorite GitHub accounts!

 ## 🌐 Site